 - Research facilities must comply with extensive regulations concerning the housing and care of animals used in research.

 - In a separate provision, it made it illegal for any person to knowingly sponsor or exhibit an animal in any animal fighting venture to which any animal was moved in interstate or foreign commerce.

-The provisions of this Act are enforced by the U.S. Department of Agriculture (USDA), which enacted regulations to implement the provisions of the AWA.
+The provisions of the Animal Welfare Act are enforced by the U.S. Department of Agriculture (USDA), which enacted regulations to implement these provisions.
 The USDA’s Animal and Plant Health Inspection Service (APHIS) conducts annual inspections of all licensed facilities and generally oversees compliance.